 Our PK class continues to scaffold on lessons learned in YPK with the use of the Letter People curriculum.
 At this stage the children have begun to recognize the letters and numbers, and to understand that sounds are attached to letters.
 Children also begin to recognize print, such as their names, and are able to tell you the beginning sounds of those words commonly used in their vocabulary.
 They demonstrate an eagerness to learn and to begin to read and write.
 Much like the YPK lessons, our PK children will experience “big learning” while continuing to play, socialize and investigate the world around through thematically based units of study.

 (Transitional Kindergarten is offered to children who have not met the Public School “cut-off” date for kindergarten enrollment or are waiting to enter Public School Kindergarten, it can also be used as a child’s only Kindergarten experience.)

-Our TK/Kindergarten program is an accredited kindergarten program requiring five mornings a week.
+Our TK/Kindergarten program is an accredited kindergarten curriculum requiring five mornings a week.
 This curriculum is academic based, and developed with the Ridgewood Public School’s Kindergarten learning goals in mind.
 Subjects such as Reading and Writing, Mathematics, Science and Social Studies are taught within thematic units that focus on a particular character and the letter the character’s name begins with.
 As the children follow each character through the unit they will explore Science and Social Studies topics ranging from the art of cooking, to visiting the African Savannah, and much more.